Our Survivors Support Fund, formerly known as the Victim Care Fund, provides additional support to survivors of modern slavery.

-Grants have been made to pay for clothing such as school uniform for children; maternity and baby items; household items including furniture; childcare costs to enable people to access education and training; therapeutic leisure activities such as gym and swimming sessions and birthday treats.
+Grants have been made to pay for clothing including school uniform for children or work clothing and equipment; essential technology to help with learning and job hunting; maternity and baby items; household items including furniture; therapeutic leisure activities such as gym membership, and special celebrations.

 Through the Survivors Support Fund, The Salvation Army has also provided financial assistance for some of our partners to pilot innovative schemes, which benefit a number of people in their service such as cookery classes, befriending programmes and employment and training opportunities.